Configuring Layers

 Setting Description

-enabled=false temporarily disable a dataset in Pozi (without having to remove it from QGIS)
+enabled=false disable a dataset in Pozi

 group=[group name] override which layer group the layer is listed under, eg. group=Planning